abunaserdipu/abunaserdipu/README.md

  # Hi there, I'm Abu Naser Dipu 👋

 Welcome to my GitHub profile!
-I'm a passionate PHP and Laravel developer with a year of experience in building dynamic and responsive web applications.
+I'm a passionate PHP and Laravel developer with professional experience in building web applications.
 <!--
 ## 🔧 Technologies & Tools
 - PHP